Authentic Ayurvedic Retreat: Healing of the Mind, Body and Spirit

 *Afternoon snack is delivered to your room.

 *There are generally talks during the day where you get to ask questions about health, Ayurveda, India, etc. Attending is optional.
-These were the highlight of my day though!

 *And there are sometimes talks in the evenings, also optional.